avestech/ggcmaps.github.io/CONTRIBUTING.md

 ### Setting Up Grunt

+  1. Navigate to the filepath containing the project and run the following commands as they are folder specific
-  1. Before setting up Grunt ensure that your npm is up to date by running `npm update -g npm` (this might require `sudo` depending on your system)
+  2. Before setting up Grunt ensure that your npm is up to date by running `npm update -g npm` (this might require `sudo` depending on your system)
-  2. To get started you need Grunt's command line interface (CLI) globally.
+  3. To get started you need Grunt's command line interface (CLI) globally.
 Again you my need `sudo` to run `npm install -g grunt-cli`
-  3. Now after you install the project dependencies you will be able to run `grunt`
+  4. Now after you install the project dependencies you will be able to run `grunt`

 ### Setting Up Sass